Get started

 Use session recording for Tailscale SSH

 Set up session recording to log the contents of Tailscale SSH sessions.
 Session recording for Tailscale SSH streams these recordings to special recorder nodes in your tailnet, and Tailscale never has access to these recordings.
-You can deploy the recorder nodes as Docker containers, and configure recordings to be stored on the Docker host's disk or in AWS S3 (and other S3-compatible object storage services).
+You can deploy the recorder nodes as Docker containers, and configure recordings to be stored on the Docker host's disk or in Amazon S3 (and other S3-compatible object storage services).
 Session recording is only available for Tailscale SSH connections.

 Follow these instructions to deploy the recorder nodes and update your ACLs to require session recording.